 3. Create Blog Post Roundups

 Aside from sharing your latest blog posts one at a time, you can also create blog post roundups.

 A blog post roundup offers your readers several of your company’s best blog posts.
 For example, you can create a blog post roundup of your most popular blog posts or pull together a best-of-the-best roundup of blogs on a particular topic.

 This is the perfect way to introduce your new subscribers to some of your older blog posts.

 4. Share Your YouTube Videos

 Do you have a YouTube channel for your business?
 If you do, start sharing your YouTube videos in your newsletter.

 Videos are super engaging.
-In fact, including video in an email can lead to open rate increases of 6%!
+In fact, including a video in an email can lead to open rate increases of 6%!

-So, it’s best to add a static image of your YouTube video with a “play button” over top and link the image to your video hosted on YouTube.
-That way, when subscribers click on the play button on the image, it will open up the video on YouTube.
+So, it’s best to add a static image of your YouTube video with a “play button” over the top and link the image to your video hosted on YouTube.
+That way, when subscribers click the play button on the image, it will open up the video on YouTube.